 - Witnesses: Were there other people on the street or in nearby buildings who saw all or part of your accident?
 Your lawyer can track down and speak with these witnesses so they can confirm your version of events.

 - Friends and loved ones: The people who know you best have seen the accident’s effects on your life first-hand.
 They can speak to what injuries you sustained and how they have altered your health.

 - Relevant experts: Your lawyer may have connections with doctors, economists, accident reconstruction specialists, and other professionals.
 These experts can examine your case and provide statements confirming that the liable party caused the accident and your injuries.

 If you are facing serious injuries after an auto accident, we can speak to witnesses on your behalf.
 You do not need to worry about collecting evidence on your own when you retain our experienced attorneys.

 Get a Free Consultation Today

 No matter what an at-fault insurance adjuster may imply, recorded statements are not required in a car accident claim.
 The Fitch Law Firm LLC can deal with the liable party’s insurance company on your behalf.
-Call today at (614) 545-3930 for a free case review.
-As Lorie Mynhier, one of our satisfied clients, put it, we let you focus on recovery “while taking away all my worries about all the legal stuff.”
+Call us today for a free initial consultation.
+Don’t wait to get started on your motor vehicle accident case.